Paul Vaughan (rugby league)

-Paul Vaughan (born 23 April 1991) is an Australian professional rugby league footballer who plays as for the Warrington Wolves in the Super League.
+Paul Vaughan (born 23 April 1991) is an Australian former professional rugby league footballer who played as a forward.
 He has played for both Italy and Australia at international level.

-He previously played for the Canterbury-Bankstown Bulldogs, St. George Illawarra Dragons and Canberra Raiders in the National Rugby League, and at representative level for NSW Country, NRL All Stars and New South Wales in the State of Origin series.
+He previously played for the Canterbury-Bankstown Bulldogs, St. George Illawarra Dragons and Canberra Raiders in the National Rugby League.
+He also played for Warrington Wolves and York Knights in the English Super League, and at representative level for NSW Country, NRL All Stars and New South Wales in the State of Origin series.